Generalization of the Haldane conjecture to SU(3) chains: General phase diagram

 \subsection{Monte Carlo simulations}

 To confirm our predictions for finite $g$ values, we turn to classical Monte Carlo simulations.
+As mentioned above, we consider only the special case of $\lambda=0$.
 In the $\mbox{SU}(2)$ case, several methods have been developed to address the issue raised by the imaginary topological term \cite{WieseMC1995,ImachiYoneyamaPTP2006}.
 Here we choose the extrapolation scheme of \citet{AllesPapa2008}, which consists in carrying out simulations for imaginary topological angles $\theta = i\vartheta$, and in extrapolating those results to real angles.
 This extrapolation method can be illustrated in the $g\to\infty$ limit.
 Using the results of Sec.~\ref{subsec:ginfty}, the free energy for imaginary angles is given by

 In this case the $m=n=0$ term will always dominate.
 Therefore

 In Fig.~\ref{fig:Fextrapol} we show the free energy $f(a\theta, b\theta,g\to\infty)$ as a function of $\theta^2$ for different fixed values of $a, b$.
 Since we know that the system undergoes a phase transition between different $\mathcal{R}_{m,n}$ sectors, we can only hope to get information for points inside or at the boundary of $\mathcal{R}_{0,0}$.
 Fortunately due to the symmetries of the phase diagram, this is all that we need.
 For example, the high symmetry point $\theta_1=-\theta_3=2\pi/3$ can be reached by extrapolation along the $\theta_1 =-\theta_3$ line ($a= -b =1$).
 The point $\theta_1=-\theta_3=\pi$ cannot be reached by extrapolating along this line since it is beyond a phase transition.
 However, this point is related to the point $\theta_1= \pi, \theta_3= 0$ by a $\mathbb{Z}_3$ transformation, and this latter point is reachable by an extrapolation with $a=1, b=0$.
 In the following we present numerical Monte Carlo results along these two lines, but in general one can choose any values of $a,b$ to reach any point of the $\mathcal{R}_{0,0}$ sector via an extrapolation.